eric-unc/psil/README.md

 ## Running
 Psil's command line interface has two modes: REPL and file loading:
-* REPL mode: With no argument, Psil will take continually read input from the user and evaluate it.
-Note that the REPL will (as of yet) not automatically print what is evaluated, so it is not really a true REPL.
+* REPL mode: With no argument, Psil will take continually read input from the user and evaluate it as an expression, and then print the resulting value.
 * Load mode: With a single argument, it will load the file and run it.
 Conventionally, Psil files can end in `.psil` or `.lisp`.
 This repository uses `.lisp` so that GitHub recognizes it as code.

 ## Language